 How Do I Apply for a Liquor Licence in South Australia?

-To apply, you will need to obtain and fill out the relevant application carefully and correctly, ensuring all requirements have been satisfied.
+You will need to obtain and fill out the relevant application carefully and correctly, ensuring all requirements have been satisfied.
 If you fail to do so, your application may be returned to you for amendment or rejected completely.

 - two floor plans of the proposed premises;

-- a copy of your lease agreement and permission from landlord (if you do not own the property) or your certificate of title (if you own the property); and
+- a copy of your lease agreement and permission from the landlord (if you do not own the property) or your certificate of title (if you own the property); and

 - a capacity assessment from your local council, a private certifier, or a registered architect.